aws/eks-distro/README.md

 ## EKS Distro Repository

+### IMPORTANT INFORMATION ABOUT 1.18 SUPPORT

+EKS-D will be discontinuing support of Kubernetes v1.18 soon.
+While there are no plans to removed EKS-D 1.18 images from the ECR, there will be no more updates to 1.18.
+Due to the increased security risk this poses, it is HIGHLY recommended that users of 1.18 update to a supported version (1.19 - 1.22) as soon as possible.

 | Release | Development Build Status |
 | --- | --- |
 | 1-18 | [![1-18](https://prow.eks.amazonaws.com/badge.svg?jobs=build-1-18-postsubmit)](https://prow.eks.amazonaws.com/?job=build-1-18-postsubmit) |